kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 - HashMap and Sort
 	- Sort String Characters or using char[26] to store number of character appearance count in a String
 	- Put sorted result into Map as Key and value as List<String>
-	- Time: O(K * nLogN)  if sorted, O(K* N) if using char[] as dictionary
+	- Time: K is count of input Strings
-		- K is count of input Strings
+		- O(K * nLogN)  if sorted
-		- nLogN is sorted time
+		- O(K* N) if using char[] as dictionary
 	- Space: (K * N)
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0NzMwOTc3NiwyOTA0NjM5NSwtMTU2Mj
+eyJoaXN0b3J5IjpbMjExNzg3MjY0LDI5MDQ2Mzk1LC0xNTYyNT
-U5Mjg3MCwtNTAwMzU4MTE1XX0=
+kyODcwLC01MDAzNTgxMTVdfQ==
 -->